JessEBuchanan/ChessVision/README.md

 - Track sequences of moves to check accuracy against opening variations or endgame theory.
 Audio cue or visual cue from the program to indicate an error.
 - Stats tracking
 - Connect image collection to a real chess clock
+- More user friendly GUI
+- Refinement of model - train with images closer to image size from webcam

 Why care about training with a physical board?